SteeltoeOSS/Samples/README.md

 ## [FreddysBBQ](FreddysBBQ)

-A polyglot (Java and .NET) microservices-based sample demonstrating interoperability between Java and .NET on CloudFoundry, secured with OAuth2 Security Services and using Spring Cloud Services.
+A polyglot (Java and .NET) microservices-based sample demonstrating interoperability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services and using Spring Cloud Services.

 # Branches